parse-community/docs/_includes/parse-server/class-level-permissions.md

 ### `role:`

+To target users belonging to some role, use `role:role_name` as a key.

-Let's say we want to allow users with `admin` role to see all fields, while protecting some fields from all other users:
+Let's say we want to allow users with `admin` role to see all fields, while protecting some fields for all other users:

 ```js
 {